| Couple of points to note

 created through a function called "Create".
 It has the following format:

-BOOL Create(void* pParent, UINT nID, RECT rect);
+BOOL Create(void* pParent, UINT nID, RECT rect); Our "Circle"

 control is a "CWnd" derived class, thus its "Create" function calls